 Juliana, how do I price myself?

-Let’s not talk about breakeven points and operating models (you can call me for that).
-It’s truly hard to price a new service or an offering, but, we need to get over the emotions that come with it and start putting it out there.
+Let’s not talk about breakeven points, overhead costs and operating model (you can call me for that).
+Pricing services is hard, but, we need to get over the emotions that come with it and start putting it out there and decide on the pricing model that makes financial sense to us.

 I hate to say it to the ladies, but we are the worst.
 It’s the whole socialization of humbling values that have been instilled in you since you were a wee one.
 Guys, you don’t fall too far behind.
 You are an entrepreneur now, get over it.
 Own it.
 Don’t apologize for being “expensive.”